Part V: Ethical Considerations

 The human who learned a skill through the system — does the skill persist if the system disappears?
 The human who formed relationships within the platform — do the relationships survive the platform’s shutdown?
 The human who found purpose through the arrangement — does the purpose have meaning outside the arrangement?

-The distinction is critical, and it is the distinction that domestication systematically obscures.
+This is the distinction that domestication systematically obscures.
 The platform that keeps your relationships behind its login screen is not providing social connection.
 It is hosting social connection — and hosting is a relationship in which the host can revoke access.
 The institution that develops your skills in institution-specific processes is not building your capability.
 It is building its capability, housed temporarily in your body, reclaimed when you leave.

 Genuine symbiosis produces humans who are more capable of independence, not less.
 The teacher whose students can think for themselves.
 The parent whose child can navigate the world without calling home.
-The platform whose users can achieve their goals with or without the platform.

 This is the most counterintuitive idea in this entire book: the best outcome is a human who doesn’t need you.